GE Lighting Recalls LED Tube Lamps Due to Shock and Electrocution Hazards; Sold Exclusively at Lowe’s Stores

-All required fields marked with *, including an acceptable proof of purchase (photo of either all the products with the label showing for which a refund is requested, or the receipt) must be completed to submit this form.
+All required fields marked with *, including an acceptable proof of purchase (photo of either all the products with the label showing for which a refund is requested (see example image below for reference), or the receipt) must be completed to submit this form.

 Proof of Purchase Example Image

 Please see example of an acceptable proof of purchase:

 About U.S. CPSC: